 School liaisons know that transitions are more than just permanent changes of station.
 Children move to new schools, and they also move within schools.
 In addition, military children transition from parent(s) being home to being deployed.
 Rest assured that whatever transition your military-connected children are navigating, school liaisons are available to help improve their academic experience, promote social and life skills, offer vocational guidance and build education partnerships to help them thrive.

 Education community support

-In addition to working with students and families, school liaisons work with local education community partners and installation leadership to meet military children’s education needs.
+In addition to working with students and families, school liaisons work with local education community partners and installation leadership to meet military-connected children’s education needs.
 School liaisons offer information workshops and professional development opportunities.
 Topics include:

 - Reducing test anxiety in youth